-Until a few years ago, a certain kind of conversation bubbled up frequently among Austin parents.
+A certain kind of conversation used to bubble up frequently among Austin parents.
 It went something like this:

-“Tell me the name again of that amazing school your kid goes to. . . .
+“Tell me the name again of that amazing school your kid attends. . . .
 How did you hear about it?
 And why haven't I ever heard of it before?”